PVHarshavardhan/capstone/README.md

 - **Chapter Creation**: Within each course, educators can create chapters and add pages to each chapter, providing structured learning material.

 - **Enrollment Management**: Students can enroll in courses created by educators, gaining access to the content of the chapters they are enrolled in.
--

 - **Change Password:**  User is able change their password.

--
-- **View Reports:**  Educators should have access to reports that display the number of students enrolled in their course(s) and indicate their relative popularity based on enrollment numbers.
+- **View Reports:**  Educators have access to reports that display the number of students enrolled in their course(s) and indicate their relative popularity based on enrollment numbers.

--
-- --**Available and Enrolled courses**:The courses a student is enrolled in are displayed in a separate/dedicated section for easy access and navigation and all the available courses are displayed under the enrolled section
+- **Available and Enrolled courses**:The courses a student is enrolled in are displayed in a separate/dedicated section for easy access and navigation and all the available courses are displayed under the enrolled section

 ## Technologies Used 💻